dd32/td-gh-ex/readme.txt

 Tagline under logo can only support one line of text.

 Menu styling best supports one line of links.

+If you select a skin and then want to revert back to default design, simply click on "Restore Defaults" button at the bottom.

 -----------------------------------------